-Raijintek is a company that makes quality cases with budget in mind.
+Raijintek is a company that makes quality cases with a budget in mind.
 I have reviewed two cases from Raijintek before and while the cases aren’t perfect, the are great cases for the value they are an excellent choice.
 Today, we will take a look at a case I’ve wanted to take a closer look at since its launch last year.
 We will take a good look at the Raijintek Coenus EVO Tempered Glass E-ATX case.

 - Tempered Glass: Tempered glass appearance design all around the case.
 New gaming chassis of tempered glass series for E-ATX/ATX/Micro-ATX/Mini ITX.
 4.0mm Tempered glass side/front/top panels.